bradtaniguchi/IMSRoomRenter/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ###Contributions
-This programing, being a personal project means any contributions should be focused on bug fixing or optimization.
+Contributions should be focused on bug fixing or optimization.
 Any other contributions can be handled on a situation to situation basis.

 ###Maintainers
 The project is currently in final project form, but still being maintained if bugs are found.